Adrien4193/windshape/README.md

 `roslaunch windshape control.launch`

-You should see the interface.
+You should see the interface and the drone will be automatically detected.

 The parameters can be edited in windshape.yaml.

+To see the replay of the plots:

+`rosrun windshape replay`

+You will have an interface to choose the log file (.txt).

 ## Video